reedns/solar-engineering-consultants/src/pages/index.md

     throughout the lifecycle, dedicating our efforts to mitigating risk and helping to ensure projects stay within budget and on schedule.
 Our purpose is to solve problems and do our part to help our clients reduce LCOE and OpEx for their projects.
     We welcome the opportunity to work with you on projects large or small.
+  closing: >
+    Please browse the website to find out more about SEC or contact us to discuss how we can help your project or provide more information.
 intro:
   blurbs:
     - image: